Mortality Forecasting under Climate Risk: A Stochastic Approach with Distributed Lag Non-Linear Models: Methodology

-where the Lee--Carter component is obtained when the algorithm is converged in the $r^{th}$ recursion.
-The climate-driven mortality component is estimated by the sum of all DLNM components across $(r-1)$ iterations.
-In fact, this climate-driven mortality component can be equivalently expressed as a single DLNM.
+However, this climate-driven mortality component can be equivalently expressed as a single DLNM.
 More specifically, the sum of the coefficients obtained from the multiple DLNM iterations are equal to the coefficients of this single DLNM.
-The detailed explanation is provided in Appendix \ref{sec:Equivalence of multiple DLNMs and single DLNM}.
+The detailed explanation is provided in online supplementary material Section B.

 Once the DLNM--LC model is fitted, we apply it to conduct mortality forecasting.
 In this study, we consider both point forecast of mortality rates with observed UTCI, as well as scenario-based forecast of mortality rates with UTCI generated from climate models.
-The stochastic mortality component and climate-driven mortality component can be projected separately.
 First, we apply a time series approach to forecast the stochastic mortality component.
-The optimal ARIMA model, with potential weekly seasonal lags, is selected and estimated using an R package \texttt{forecast} \citep{hyndman2020forecast}.
-Second, we obtain the point forecast of DLNM component via fitted parameters $\hat{\bm{\zeta}}^{(j)}$ with $j = 0, \dots, r-1$ in summed DLNMs.
-For interval forecast of the DLNM component, we incoporate parameter uncertainty using the bootstrapping method described in Section \ref{sec:2.1}.
+The optimal ARIMA model, with potential weekly seasonal lags of 52, is selected and estimated using an R package \texttt{forecast} \citep{hyndman2020forecast}.\footnote{Details of the selected optimal time series models are presented in Tables D.1 and D.2 of the online supplementary material Section D, for both DLNM--LC and DLNM--LL models.} Second, we obtain the point forecast of DLNM component via fitted parameters $\hat{\bm{\zeta}}^{(j)}$ with $j = 0, \dots, r-1$ in summed DLNMs.
+For interval forecast of the DLNM component, we incorporate parameter uncertainty using the bootstrapping method described in Section \ref{sec:2.1}.